 Hi!
-My name is Sara Fuller and I will be teaching Kindergarten Literacy/Humanities at Inspire Elementary.
+My name is Sara Astor and I will be teaching Kindergarten Literacy/Humanities at Inspire Elementary.
 I was born in Colorado Springs, but consider Tampa, FL to be my hometown.
 I have traveled and lived in numerous places growing up in a military family.
 My husband and I have been Stapleton resident for four years with our two pups.
 I graduated with my Bachelors in Elementary Education from University of Central Florida in Orlando and received my Masters in Early Childhood Education from Kennesaw State University in Georgia.
 I have been teaching for 14 years and have a passion for early childhood education.
 In my spare time, I enjoy traveling and being active outdoors with my family and friends.
 I am beyond thrilled to be sharing the inaugural year at Inspire Elementary with such a wonderful group of kiddos and families!

 Hello families!
 My name is Sarah McCarty.
 I will be teaching Kindergarten Math and Science!
 I am a Colorado Native and I lived in South Florida for ten years.
 I obtained my Bachelor’s Degree from Florida State University in Elementary Education and went on to receive my Master’s Degree in Education and Human Development with an emphasis in Early Childhood Education from CU Denver.
 I have been teaching in various roles for over 10 years, in both public and private school settings.
 This year in our classroom, I will encourage all of the students to gain a strong sense of belonging and investment in our community.
 We will elevate one another and challenge each other to dig deeper, create, and think critically with our minds and our hearts.
 In my spare time I enjoy gardening, drawing and painting, thrifting, finding new music, binge watching Netflix, going to live theatre shows, and enjoying the beautiful Colorado landscape!
 Currently, I live in Thornton with my partner and our 3 dogs.
 I am so delighted to be a part of your child’s school journey and look forward to the wonderful year ahead of us!